metamathstudios/redis-wrapper/README.md

 yarn add @metamathstudios/redis-wrapper
 ```

 This wrapper is used to interact with a [Redis cloud instance](https://app.redislabs.com/#/databases).
-In order to get started, you need to rename the `.env.example` file in the root folder to `.env` and fill out the variables with valid Redis Cloud information:
+In order to get started, you need create a `.env` and fill out the variables with valid Redis Cloud information:

 ```csh
 REDIS_USER='default'